Operation Dozimetr: Operation Dozimetr

-On June 15, 2022, The National Centre for Combating Organised Crime launched the Dosimetr operation.
+On 15 June 2022 The National Centre for Combating Organised Crime launched the Dosimetr operation.
 It was a mass raid on the City of Prague, the Transport Enterprises of the Capital City of Prague (DPP) and other places.
 Police charged thirteen people.

 The police monitored the group for over two years.
 They used telephone and conspiracy flats to monitor.
 The group knew about the interest of the police at least since September 2020, when the media wrote about the filed criminal report.
 According to criminal investigators, therefore, the accused regularly inspected their equipment for wiretapping and, for example, used encrypted communication.
 They also hired a security agency to detect wiretaps.
 And thanks to contacts with the police, they also discovered one car that was watching them.
 In total, the police prosecuted thirteen people, three of whom were abroad at the time of the raid.

 According to the police, the leader of the group was Zlín businessman Michal Redl, who had previously been investigated for his connection to Radovan Krejčíř.
 However, he did not go to court because the doctors confirmed his partial incapacity.
 According to records, the group operated in such a way that Petr Hlubuček exercised his political influence over the City of Prague and the DPP Supervisory Board and, together with senior executives, influenced DPP's finances and public procurement for the benefit of connected entrepreneurs.
 Their other goals were the contracts of the General Health Insurance Company or the Regional Administration and Road Maintenance of the Central Bohemian Region.
 Deputy Mayor Adam Scheinherr (Prague Together) said that in the past, he filed as a chairman of the DPP Supervisory Board a criminal complaint on suspicion of attempted corruption.

+The police started investigation of another branch of the Dosimetr operation - contracts in General Health Insurance Company (VZP).
+In April 2023 the police charged five people, one of them is former Civic Democratic Party MP Marek Šnajdr.
+He should have received a bribe 200,000 crowns from Pavel Dovhomilja to influence one public contract.